mikeschinkel/go-dt/README.md

 Here’s a rewritten **Purpose** section that captures everything you just described — the “stake in the ground” idea, the analogy to the standard library, and the avoidance of the “most developers will agree” challenge tone:

 ---
+## Status

+This is **pre-alpha** and in development thus **subject to change**, although I am trying to bring to v1.0 as soon as I feel confident its architecture will not need to change.
+As of Novemeber 2025 I am actively working on it and using it in current projects.

+If you find value in this project and want to use it, please start a discuss to let me know.
+If you discuver any issues with it, please open an issue or submit a pull request.

+---

 ## Purpose